The Marin Headlands - More Than Just A Gravel Bike

 Start Your Dream Build With a Headlands Frame Kit

-You might have a stash of parts you'd like to use, you might want to run big-volume 650B tires from the get-go, or you maybe fancy putting flat bars on your build.
+You might have a stash of parts you'd like to use, you might want to run big-volume 650B tires from the get-go, or you maybe fancy creating a flat bar gravel bike.
 You might have an old bike with some decent components that's ready for a frame transplant.
 You maybe just want to build your dream bike from scratch to your exact specification.

-For all of these eventualities, a frame kit would be a great starting point.
+For all of these eventualities, a Marin Headlands frame kit would be a great starting point.

 Ultimately where you go and what you do with your Headlands is up to you, but hopefully, this has shown you that it's a great choice if you're looking for that one bike to rule the roost.
-Flat or drop bars, on-road or off-road, the Marin Headlands will do it all.
+Flat or drop bars, on-road or off-road, gravel race bike, super commuter or bike packer.
+The Marin Headlands will do it all.

 The Headlands takes what we have learned with the alloy Gestalt X line, and brings the spirit to an all-new, full carbon fiber frameset.
-Modern geometry, generous tire clearance, and sublime ride quality, all combine to make an incredibly capable, lightweight bike that’ll exceed your expectations.
+Modern geometry, generous tire clearance, internal cable routing and sublime ride quality, all combine to make an incredibly capable, lightweight bike that’ll exceed your expectations.